 Now close the main Color Management window.
 Your new ICC profile should now be loaded.
 It’s time to re-check if it loads with Windows so restart the system.

 Congratulations.
 You now have a calibrated display.
 Please do note that while this is a good practice, this is not in any way an equivalent substitute for a properly calibrated display.
 Don’t expect a 1:1 setup even though your monitor is identical to where the profile came from.
-It is still recommended to create an ICC profile yourself using a proper display calibrating tool.
-But then again, this is better than nothing or guessing at all.
+That said, it is still recommended to create an ICC profile yourself using a proper display calibrating tool like the Datacolor Spyder series.
+But then again, downloading an ICC profile and installing it properly is better than guessing or nothing at all.